 What is included in your basic wedding package?

-What are the charges for additional photographs?
-Parents Album?
+What are the charges for additional photographs, or albums for the parents?

-The shots: Most professional photographers will know the standard shots to take i.e. signing the register, cutting the cake whilst the more stylish photographers will capture all that together with all the other moments from the day.
-Such as mum wiping her eyes, the groom looking around as the bride approaches and Uncle Burt catching 40 winks!!
-If you have any specific shots you require then most photographers are more than happy to accommodate your requests.
-Have a look around in bridal magazines; there are many styles of photography available from Traditional, Classical, Photojournalistic to cutting edge stylish and dynamic photography.
+Most professional photographers will know the standard shots to take i.e. signing the register, cutting the cake, but if you have any specific shots you require then most photographers are more than happy to accommodate your requests.
+Have a look around in bridal magazines to get an idea of the different types of photography styles, and see which ones you prefer.
 A good photographer should be able to do a mixture of photojournalistic photography with a handful of group shots to keep parents happy and some really great fun shots of the bride and groom together.
-Traditional staged photographs may look dated in years to come (have a look at your parents wedding album!)
-However well composed photojournalistic images captured in black and white will not date as quickly and will always look like a timeless classic.